Winetq/spring-boot-labs/k8s/README.md

   address, not internal DNS.
 Exposed via **NodePort** (frontend `30000`, gateway `30080`).

-On **macOS with the Docker driver** the minikube node IP (`minikube ip`) is usually **not reachable** from the host browser, so we use `kubectl port-forward` to bind stable `localhost` ports (see below).
+On **macOS with the Docker driver** the minikube node IP (`minikube ip`) is usually **not reachable** from the host browser, so it's required to use `kubectl port-forward` to bind stable `localhost` ports (see below).
 Because of this, `configuration.js` (backend URL), the gateway `.host()` predicate and the CORS origin all use `localhost`.

 ## Run